pandorasNox/docker-rnapk/README.md

 > Be awere that creating these docker images automatically accepts all kinds of license agreements, it's by the way never a good idea to run any foreign scripts / creating docker images without checking whats happen in there

-Its recommended to use the provided init.sh file in this repository.
+Its recommended to execute the provided init.sh (in the root directory) file of this repository.

-`bash init.sh` or `./init.sh` after given execution rights to the file
+e.g. run: `bash init.sh`

-Running this commands creates three images
+Executing the init.sh script creates three images
 - android-tools
 - react-native-tools
 - react-native-build